 A student’s cumulative GPA is calculated using all courses taken at Nicolet College regardless of the year in which the courses were taken.
 Only the highest grade will be used for GPA calculations for courses repeated at Nicolet.
 Grades received at other higher education institutions are not used in the academic GPA calculation for Nicolet College.

 A student achieving a term grade point average (GPA) of 2.0 or better at the end of a term of enrollment is in good standing.

 Students having difficulty maintaining good academic standing are encouraged to seek early assistance from their course instructor(s), their academic advisor, or other staff member/support service.

 Under extenuating circumstances, students may request an Incomplete grade.
 To receive an Incomplete, students must have completed at least 50% of the coursework.
 The instructor will decide if the request is feasible based on the reason for the request, the type of class, and whether or not it is possible for the student to complete the coursework in an acceptable method and time frame.

 A signed Incomplete Contract between the student and the instructor must be filed with the Registrar by 4 pm on the deadline day.
 The deadline day for submitting an Incomplete Contract is one calendar week prior to the end of the course.
 Exceptions to this deadline will only be made due to extenuating circumstances as approved by the Registrar.

 An Incomplete grade can be carried for a maximum of one term.
 If a grade is not issued by the contract completion date, the Registrar’s Office will convert the Incomplete grade to a grade of “F” on the student’s transcript.
-Once given, the Incomplete grade cannot be changed to a Withdrawal grade.
 The instructor will file a change of grade upon completion of work specified in the Incomplete Contract.

 Repeating a CourseRepeating a Course